PTE Practice- Multiple-choice Choose Single Answer

-Read the following passage and answer question 9.
+9. Read the passage and answer the following question.

 Embarking on the fight for independence, America faced formidable obstacles.
 The Continental Congress did not have the authority to pass binding legislation to impose taxes.
 The new nation had no army and no navy, and its population numbered only 2.5 million people, 20 percent of whom were slaves.